North Korea appears to have fired cruise missiles | CBC News

 Such a launch would be its fifth missile test of the year, as North Korean leader Kim Jong-un has vowed to bolster the military with cutting-edge technology at a time when talks with South Korea and the United States have stalled.

-The isolated nation's biggest cluster of missile launches since at least 2019 has prompted an expression of concern from the U.N. secretary general, and the Biden administration has applied new sanctions.
+The isolated nation's biggest cluster of missile launches since at least 2019 has prompted an expression of concern from the UN secretary general, and the Biden administration in the U.S. has applied new sanctions.

-Lee Sang-min, a military expert at the Korea Institute for Defence Analyses say the missile volleys this month look to be aimed at building geopolitical tensions and perhaps push the Biden administration to come up with a new strategy toward North Korean leader Kim Jong-un.
+Lee Sang-min, a military expert at the Korea Institute for Defence Analyses, says the missile volleys this month look to be aimed at building geopolitical tensions and perhaps push the Biden administration to come up with a new strategy toward the North Korean leader.

 Cruise missile launches by the North are not banned under United Nations sanctions imposed on Pyongyang, which has defied international condemnation and conducted four rounds of ballistic missile tests, the most recent on Jan.
 17.